Pana, Illinois 62557

 We reserve the right to refuse property access at Council discretion.

 Full refunds will be given for all day, overnight, and program reservations when they are canceled one week, or more, in advance of the visit.
-If reservations are canceled in the week prior to the start of the reservation, no refund will be given, but the funds can be transferred to a future Outdoor Family Experience reservation, if desired.
+If reservations are canceled in the week prior to the start of the reservation, no refund will be given, but the funds can be transferred to a future reservation, if desired.
 In the event of severe weather that cancels a program reservation like boating, swimming, horseback riding, and climbing, full refunds will be given or transferred to future event, if desired.
-To request a refund, email firstname.lastname@example.org with the reservation number and reason for the refund.
+To request a refund, email firstname.lastname@example.org where you will be asked to submit a refund request form.